 Depart early this morning for the return drive to the Quito airport and our flight to the Galapagos Islands.
 Landing on Baltra, we meet our second Expedition Leader who accompanies us to the pier where the Ocean Spray

 awaits.
 After getting settled into our staterooms, we join our guides for a safety briefing and an orientation to the adventures that lie ahead.
 Following lunch, we make our first landing at Sombrero Chino, a small island is located just off the southeastern tip of Santiago.
 Its Spanish name references the island's unique shape—like a traditional Chinese hat—formed by volcanic activity ages ago.
 The island is home to a colony of sea lions that lolls on the white coral sand beach.
 A short hike takes us to rare, well-preserved remnants of fragile volcanic rock.
 Our first snorkeling opportunity reveals some of the Galapagos' fascinating marine life—which may include a resident penguin family that frequently joins us for a swim.

 Day 4: Isabela—Punta Vicente Roca / Fernandina—Punta Espinoza

 We reach Isabela today, the largest of the Galapagos Islands.
 Shaped like a sea horse, it was created when six volcanoes flowed together.
-Beginning at Punta Vicente Roca, choose to snorkel (where we're practically guaranteed to swim with sea turtles) or take a panga ride along a shoreline brimming with wildlife.
+Beginning at Punta Vicente Roca, we'll snorkel at a spot where we're practically guaranteed to swim with sea turtles, and if time allows we'll take a panga ride along a shoreline brimming with wildlife.
 Chances are good for sightings of Galapagos penguins, flightless cormorants, blue-footed boobies, brown noddies and Galapagos fur seals.
 After lunch, the Ocean Spray

 crosses the Bolivar Channel en route to Fernandina, the youngest of the islands.
 Keep your camera poised in case we spy whales and dolphins in the passage.